davidsilvasp/feed-reader/README.md

         This test suite is about initial entries.

     * **Specifications:**
-        * Should ensure that at least a single entry is loaded
+        * Should ensure that at least a single entry is loaded.

 * **New Feed Selection**

     * **Description:**
     This test suite is about the selection of a new feed.